-- i.
-In terms of legislation the Council will under normal circumstances not issue a clearance certificate on any property unless all outstanding amounts are paid to date.
-However due to the potential lack of resources of Council to implement its credit control policy, it might be possible that such a property may have accumulated such a significant outstanding balance over a period of time that it may not be within the ability of the new owner to pay such an amount in order to obtain a clearance certificate. - ii.
-Where such circumstances may prevail the prospective new owner may apply to the Council for relief of such outstanding debt or a portion thereof. - iii.
-Such application must be submitted to the Chief Financial Officer for consideration.In reviewing such application, the Chief Financial Officer must ensure that;
+- 5.1.
+In terms of the Local Government Municipal Systems Act of 2000 as amended, section 118, the Council will under normal circumstances not issue a clearance certificate on any property unless all outstanding amounts are paid to date.
+However due to the potential lack of resources of Council to implement its credit control policy, it might be possible that such a property may have accumulated such a significant outstanding balance over a period of time that it may not be within the ability of the new owner to pay such an amount in order to obtain a clearance certificate. - 5.2.
+Where such circumstances may prevail the prospective new owner may apply to the Council for relief of such outstanding debt or a portion thereof. - 5.3.
+Such application must be submitted to the Chief Financial Officer for consideration.
+In reviewing such application, the Chief Financial Officer must ensure that;

-- Reasonable measures have already been taken to recover the outstanding amount from the current debtor. - The prospective buyer of the property is not in a financial position to settle the outstanding amount before a clearance certificate is issued. - iv.
-It is not in the interest of the Council and/ or the community to withhold a clearance certificate before the outstanding debt is fully paid - v.
-Any amount to be written off in terms of paragraph 2.2 above must be subject to the provision of paragraph 4 below.
+- 5.3.1.
+Reasonable measures have already been taken to recover the outstanding amount from the current debtor. - 5.3.2.
+The prospective buyer of the property is not in a financial position to settle the outstanding amount before a clearance certificate is issued. - 5.4.
+It is not in the interest of the Council and/ or the community to withhold a clearance certificate before the outstanding debt is fully paid